Havana Sugar Kings: History

 During the 1953 season, Roberto "Bobby" Maduro bought the team and immediately had aspirations of bringing Major League Baseball to Havana.
-After the 1953, the Springfield Cubs folded, leaving an opening in the Triple-A International League.
+After the 1953 season, the Springfield Cubs folded, leaving an opening in the Triple-A International League.
 Maduro moved his franchise to the IL and renamed it the Sugar Kings.
 After playing the 1954 season as an independent club, the franchise signed an agreement with the Cincinnati Reds for the 1955 season and the Sugar Kings became Cincinnati's top farm club for the remainder of their existence.
 In addition to Reds prospects, several talented Cuban players and other Latinos who eventually made it to the Major Leagues donned the Sugar Kings uniform, including Luis Arroyo, Pompeyo Davalillo, Tony González, Cookie Rojas, Elio Chacón, Danny Morejón, Preston Gómez, Leo Cárdenas, and Mike Cuellar.

 In their inaugural season at the Triple-A level, the Sugar Kings drew 295,453 fans despite a fifth-place finish, second behind only pennant-winning Toronto.
 The next season, Havana won 87 games, their most in IL play, and drew a franchise-record 313,232 fans, again second to Toronto.
 However, the Sugar Kings were eliminated by the Maple Leafs in the Governors' Cup playoffs.

 The next three seasons were less successful, as Havana finished with identical 72-82 records in 1956-57, finishing in sixth place both years.
 In 1957, attendance cratered to 84,320, less than half that of any other IL club.
 However, despite a franchise-worse 65-88 record and last-place finish in 1958, attendance rebounded to 178,000.

 1959 championship

 In 1959, led by future major league manager Preston Gómez, the Sugar Kings rebounded to finish 80-73, finishing third in the IL standings.
 Amid revolution in Cuba that saw Fidel Castro rise to power, the Sugar Kings did not escape the turmoil.
 The most notable incident occurred on the night of July 25 in a home game against the Rochester Red Wings.
-As the game drug on into extra innings, the clock passed midnight to the 26th, marking the anniversary of the beginning of the Cuban Revolution.
-Celebratory gunfire outside the ballpark grazed Rochester shortstop Leo Cardenas and third base coach Frank Verdi, who both sustained minor injuries.
+As the game dragged on into extra innings, the clock passed midnight to the 26th, marking the anniversary of the beginning of the Cuban Revolution.
+Celebratory gunfire outside the ballpark grazed Cincinnati shortstop Leo Cardenas and third base coach Frank Verdi, who both sustained minor injuries.
 Rochester pulled their team off the field and left Cuba, cancelling the final game of the series.

 However, the Sugar Kings were allowed to finish out their schedule and returned to the postseason.
-In the playoffs, Havana swept Columbus 4-0 and defeated Richmond 4-2 to win the Governors' Cup.
+In the playoffs, Havana swept the Columbus Jets 4-0 and defeated the Richmond Virginians 4-2 to win the Governors' Cup.
 They then took on the Minneapolis Millers of the American Association in the Junior World Series.
 After two games with small crowds and frigid conditions at Metropolitan Stadium, the decision was made to move the balance of the series to Havana.

 On their home turf, the Sugar Kings took the series the distance, rallying to walk off in Game 7 to take the series 4-3.
 The five games in Havana drew 100,000 people.